Unity Requires Civility

 A decade ago, I asked one of our black congregants why the sanctity of life wasn’t a priority for black evangelicals.
 She replied, “white evangelicals focus on the life of the fetus, and black evangelicals focus on the child’s life after birth.”
 Her comments were instantly convicting, as I realized that, as Christians, we elevate the importance of some Biblical values and completely ignore others based on our own life experience and culture, not on clear Biblical teaching.
 And knowing that I am as guilty of this as others, I must become more humble and remain open to the possibility that Christians on the other side of the political divide may have valuable insights that I lack when interpreting Scripture, how to apply it, and the benefits and harms of various policies.
 Because we interpret the Bible through our experiences, dialog with Christians with vastly different experiences is vital to having a full understanding of God and His mission in our world.

 The reality is that we will vote differently, coming from diverse experiences and points of view.
 Christ’s message challenges us to respect one another and avoid any kind of slander or character attack.
-To live into this calling, we must spend more time filling our minds with Scripture and Bible teaching than consuming partisan media, which relies on hate speech to gain market share.
+To live into this calling, we must spend more time filling our minds with Scripture and Bible teaching than consuming partisan media, which relies on hateful rhetoric to gain market share.
 We must resist the prevalent message on social media that tells us that only those from our tribe are worthy of respect and remember that our fellow congregants are all created in God’s image, including those that look different from us, have a different culture from us, attend Black Lives Matter rallies calling for police accountability, and participated in the January 6th rally calling for election integrity and accountability.

 Paul warns us about bringing the hierarchies of the world into the church (1 Corinthians 11:17–33).
 This warning is not just about showing favoritism based on socio-economic class but also about showing favoritism based on political beliefs, assuming that some Christians are morally superior or inferior to others based on their political perspectives.